Loss of pressure in the fuel system

 2. Loosen the clamps and disconnect hoses 1 and 2 from regulator 5.
 Disconnect the block with wires from connector 4 of the regulator.

-Unscrew the two mounting bolts 3 and remove the regulator.
+Unscrew the two bolts 3 of the fastening and remove the regulator.
 Remove regulator 5 from clamp 6.

-3. Install the new idle air control in reverse order.
+3. Install a new idle speed control valve in the reverse order.

 • 2.
 Apply a direct current of 12 V to the middle contact of the regulator connector and alternately to the side contacts